NicholasStern/Dotua/docs/documentation.md

 **_jacobian** attribute has an entry for all scalar variables which the object might interact with (see AutoDiff Initializer section for more information).

-Users interact with *Scalar* object's in two ways:
+Users interact with *Scalar* objects in two ways:
 1. **eval(self)**: This method allows users to obtain the value and derivative for a *Scalar* object at the point of evaluation defined when the user first initialized their *Scalar* objects.
 Specifically, this method returns a tuple